szw/vim-kompleter/README.md

 If you like the plugin, don't hesitate to add a star.
 This way I can estimate plugin's popularity and plan its future development.
-If something's broken or you've just found a bug, please fill the issue.
+If something's broken or you've just found a bug, please fill the Github issue.
 You can also consult pull requests that way and ask about new features.

 Author and License